PSP-Archive/PSP-Archive.github.io/_posts/2022-04-20-PC_Engine_CD_games.md

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/random/pce_inj_step_1-2.webp)

-The .at3 files are sound files, while one or more .bin files contain the game data.
+The .at3 files are sound tracks, while one or more .bin files contain the game data.
 The .hcd file is the table of contents, listing all the files that make up the CD.
 These are the files we will be replacing, everything else should be left as it is.

 ### Step 2: converting sound files

 Now we will be working on the game to convert.
 The game will most likely come in the bin/cue format.

 If the CD dump came as several .bin files, they will need to be merged back together first.
-CDmage will handle that.
+[CDmage](https://www.videohelp.com/software/CDMage) will handle that.
 Point it to the .cue file, and, making sure the disc image is highlighted on the left-hand side widow frame, select `Save as...` from the `File` menu.
 The default save options will work just fine.

 ![Screenshot](https://github.com/PSP-Archive/PSP-Archive.github.io/raw/gh-pages/assets/img/random/pce_inj_step_2-1.webp)